aadilmallick/my-notes-docusaurus/docs/devops/09-terraform.md

 3. Validate the changes with `terraform validate` and `terraform plan`
 4. Apply the infra with `terraform apply`

+#### `terraform init`

+The `terraform init` command initializes your working directory for Terraform.

+It sets up the backend (usually local at first), downloads and installs the necessary provider plugins like AWS, and creates a lock file (`.terraform.lock.hcl`) that records the provider versions and selections.

+You can safely run this command multiple times—it will recheck for updates and ensure your environment is ready to build infrastructure with Terraform.

+#### `terraform validate`

+The `terraform validate` command checks your Terraform configuration files for syntax errors and correctness before you proceed to planning or applying infrastructure changes.

+- It helps catch issues like misplaced commas or incorrect argument formats by providing clear error messages with file and line details.
+- You can also run it with a `-json` option to get machine-readable output, useful for automation.

+Using `terraform validate` regularly ensures your code is error-free and ready to be applied, making your infrastructure management smoother and more reliable.

+#### `terraform plan`

+The `terraform plan` command generates a detailed preview of the changes Terraform will make to your infrastructure based on your current configuration.

+It shows what resources will be created, changed, or destroyed without actually applying those changes yet.

+- This helps you verify your setup before making any real modifications.
+- You can also save the plan to a file to apply it later, ensuring consistency between planning and applying stages.

+#### `terraform apply`

+The `terraform apply` command is the step where Terraform actually builds the infrastructure you've defined in your configuration.

+1. It first shows you the execution plan again and asks for your confirmation before proceeding.
+2. Once you confirm by typing "yes," it creates the resources on AWS and generates a state file to track the current infrastructure.

+This command is crucial because it turns your code into real cloud infrastructure, but it’s important to review the plan carefully and ensure your AWS credentials are properly configured before applying changes.

 #### Terraform state file

 Terraform tracks the state of the infrastructure with a `terraform.tfstate` JSON file.